 Sex is not just physical, because we are not just physical.

 Male + female= new life.
-You are part of that equation of three by merely existing, and yet you continue that pattern whether you have children or not.
+You are part of that equation of three by merely existing, and yet you continue that pattern in anything you create.

-To create or manifest anything, activity and receptivity must meet within you.
+To realize or manifest anything, activity and receptivity must meet within you.